Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: [Concentration](conditions.md#concentration), up to 1 minute
 A sheet of continuous lightning rises to the sky, encasing a radius 4 *(6m)* sphere cylinder centered on a point you can see for the next minute.
-A creature that is in the wall’s space when it appears, that enters the wall’s space for the first time on a turn, or that ends its turn there must make a DEX Save.
+A creature that is in the wall's space when it appears, that enters the wall's space for the first time on a turn, or that ends its turn there must make a DEX Save.
 On a failure, a creature takes 8d6 Lightning damage and is pushed up to 4 *(6m)* to a side of your choice, or takes half as much damage on a success.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the Lightning damage increases by 2d6 for each slot level above 6.
 - **Classes**: Cleric, Druid, Sorcerer, Warlock, Wizard